-While the jam is still warm, you can pour the jam into your jars and use one of the methods above to seal it… and voila!
+While the jam is still warm, you can pour it into your jars and use one of the methods above to seal it… and voila!

 Adjustment for Altitude: Remember that the boiling point of water decreases as altitude increases, so adjustments in processing time or pressure may be needed if you are canning at high altitudes.

 After Processing: Once the jars have been processed, they should be removed from the canner and left to cool for 12-24 hours.
-Do not retighten bands after processing, as this may interfere with the sealing process.
+Do not retighten bands after processing, as this may interfere with sealing.

 Check the Seals: After cooling, check the seal of each jar by pressing down on the middle of the lid.
 If the lid does not move, the jar is sealed.
 If the lid springs up when released, the jar did not seal properly.
-Unsealed jars should be refrigerated and the food used within several days.
+Unsealed jars should be refrigerated, and the food should be used within several days.

 Storage: Store sealed jars in a cool, dark place, ideally between 50°F and 70°F. Jars should be stored upright.
-Before using, always check the jar lid for a good seal, and check the food for spoilage.
+Before using, always check the jar lid for a good seal and the food for spoilage.

-Rotating Stock: Practice a first-in, first-out rotation in your pantry to ensure you're using your oldest canned goods first.
+Rotating Stock: Practice a first-in, first-out rotation in your pantry to ensure you use your oldest canned goods first.
 Always label your jars with the contents and the date it was canned.

 Using Canned Foods: Always heat home-canned low-acid foods (like vegetables and meats) to boiling for 10 minutes before tasting or eating.
 This ensures that any potential toxins produced by Clostridium botulinum are destroyed.

-Remember, canning can be a fun and rewarding process, but safety is paramount.
+Remember, canning can be a fun and rewarding, but safety is paramount.
 Always use recipes from a trusted source that have been tested for safety, and never alter the amounts of each ingredient, as this could affect the pH and safety of the final product.

-Pickling is when you preserve food by placing it in an acidic brine or vinegar solution (the solution’s high pH level will prevent bacteria from growing).
-According to Healthy Canning, you want a 50/50 vinegar to water ratio.
+Pickling is when you preserve food in an acidic brine or vinegar solution (the solution’s high pH level will prevent bacteria from growing).
+According to Healthy Canning, you want a 50/50 vinegar-to-water ratio.